imitablerabbit/regex-highlighter/README.md

 # regex-highlighter

 A javascript tool to highlight regex pattern matches in a HTML document via CSS.
-Whilst this tool is primarily aimed at programming languages syntax highlighting, it can be used with any regular expression.
+Whilst this tool is primarily aimed at programming languages syntax highlighting, it can be used with any regular expressions.
 Highlighted matches from a given regex file will be wrapped in a span tag and then given a class which can be used to style that particular match.
 The are several supported languages which can be used, or you can create custom rules.

 ## How to Use